kingmoc/single-page-checkout-cjs-react/README.md

 ### STEP 1.
 Adding Variants:

 This step is important when having products with some sort of variance.
-If you have a product without variances, you can proceed to Step 2. - otherwise you need to add product variances in your Chec dashboard.
-In our example store selling t-shirts most likely you'll have different sizes and colors.
-To keep it simple we will be providing options of **Small, Medium, Large**.
+If you have a product without variances, you can proceed to Step 2. - otherwise you need to add product variances in your Chec Dashboard.
+In our example store selling t-shirts, most likely you'll have different sizes and colors.
+To keep it simple we will be providing one variant and three options of **Small, Medium, Large**.
 Once you click on a product, select the options tab ...

 ![](src/img/add-variant.JPG)